doingandlearning/node-training-mar-2025/readme.md

 # Day 2: Refactor API to use a Node framework (Express)

-- Evolution of Async in Node
+- Evolution of Async in Node -> callback, promise, async/await, ... signals/observables
-- Debugging with Node
+- Debugging with Node -> VSCode, breakpoints, instrumenting
-- Node.js testing
+- Node.js testing -> npm init -> vitest (compatible jest)
-- RESTful Services
+- RESTful Services -> what makes a service restful?
-- Express
+- Express -> express

 # Day 3: Refactor API to have a persistent backend